-An index containing the 100 largest companies by market capitalisation on the London Stock Exchange.
+The FTSE 100 is an index containing the 100 largest companies by market capitalisation on the London Stock Exchange.
 Came into being in 1984 and largely superseded the FT 30.

-An index, created in 1992, containing the next 250 largest companies by market capitalisation on the London Stock Exchange after those in the FTSE 100.
+The FTSE 250 is an index, created in 1992, containing the next 250 largest companies by market capitalisation on the London Stock Exchange after those in the FTSE 100.
 Together with those in the FTSE 100, the companies in this index make up the FTSE 350.

 The category, by geography or industry, in which the fund will invest.